nkomirisetti/ReRollDiceBuggy/README.md

 1. The number of rounds must also be an odd number
 1. The number of rerolls must be the same number as the number of rounds in a game
 1. Using a reroll will deplete it
-1. If both players get the same roll, then both players will have to reroll
 1. The winner is whoever wins (totalRounds +1)/2 rounds first
 1. The game cannot go past the number of rounds specified
 1. If a player wins a round, then their win tally should go up by one